Basic Research in Infection Biology

 - pathogen diversity, evolution and population structure.

-Our researchers and students employ state-of-the-art methodology nested in the fields of molecular biology, cell biology, biochemistry, in vitro cell culture, immunology, microbiology, genetics, population biology and bioinformatics.
+Our researchers and students apply state-of-the-art methodology in the fields of molecular biology, cell biology, biochemistry, in vitro cell culture, immunology, microbiology, genetics, population biology and bioinformatics.

 Infectious Diseases in Focus at Swiss TPH